LIMINAL: Exploring The Frontiers of LLM Decode Performance: Understanding the Limits of Decode Performance

-We structure this result section by first looking at an \xpu{} with HBM3e memory system, since they are widely used and arguably the most well understood.
-Before we look at hardware, we first look at application behavior to provide empirical observations on the size of modern large language models.
-In all the experiments in this section, every token in a batch has the same context length.
+We begin by looking at an \xpu{} with HBM3e memory system, since HBM3-based chips are widely used and arguably the most well understood.
+We first look at application behavior to provide empirical observations on the size of modern large language models, and then explore the limits of current and future hardware technologies.
+We systematically look at system scale, capacity, role of bandwidth, synchronization, and compute.
+In all the experiments, every prompt in a batch has the same context length.